MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

    > [!div class="mx-imgBorder"]
    > ![Define the entity relationship](media/subscription-churn-customeractivitiesmapping.PNG "Customer activities page showing semantic attributes that are mapped to fields in the selected customer activity entity")
 1. Select **Next**.
 1. Set a frequency to retrain your model.
 This setting is important to update the accuracy of predictions as new data is imported into Customer Insights.
-Most businesses can retrain once per month and retain good accuracy for their prediction.
+Most businesses can retrain once per month and get a good accuracy for their prediction.
 1. Select **Next**.
 1. Review the configuration.
-You can navigate back to any part of the prediction configuration from this page by selecting **Edit** under the shown value.
-Alternatively, you can select a configuration step from the progress indicator.
+You can go back to any part of the prediction configuration by selecting **Edit** under the shown value.
+Or you can select a configuration step from the progress indicator.
 1. If all values are configured correctly, select **Save and run** to begin the prediction process.
 On the **My predictions** tab, you can see the status of your predictions.
 The process may take several hours to complete depending on the amount of data used in the prediction.

 ## Review a prediction status and results